-Take breakfast and then visit Ganesh Himal Base camp (try) and then trek continue to Ganesh Kunda which is another holy and secret lake of this area wherein September hundred of Jhakri (shamans) get together in which even locals participate and celebrate.
-Ruby mines available in this area and precious herbs are available here.
-Stay overnight at the Ruby area.
+Take breakfast and then visit Ganesh Himal Base camp (try) and then trek continue to Ganesh Kunda which is another holy and secret lake of this area wherein September hundred of Jhakri (Shamans) get together in which even locals participate and celebrate.
+Ruby mines are available in this area and precious herbs are available here.
+Stay overnight in the Ruby area.

 Day 13 : Ganesh Kunda to Tatopani (Hot Spring) (1250m/4125ft):5-6 hrs::

 Now we trek all the way down to Newar Gaon, resting a bit, we enjoy looking around the village sites, take lunch and then continue trekking with a walk alongside a riverbank and through the dense jungle by which we finally arrive in Tatopani (hot water spring).
 There we shall enjoy taking a fantastic hot bath.
 It has a bathing pool and 3 taps.
 Relax and rejuvenate the body, mind, and spirit.
 Rest of the day; enjoy riverbank camp in cool air.
 Stay overnight at Tatopani.

 Day 14 : Tatopani (Hot Spring) to Lapa Gaon (1850m/6105ft):5-6 hrs::